-Adding an underdog moneyline bet into a three or four-team parlay would lead to a much bigger payout.
+Adding an underdog moneyline bet into a three- or four-team parlay would lead to a much bigger payout.
 Use our free NFL parlay calculator to get exact numbers instantly and make the best betting decisions when shopping NFL odds this week.

 Are These The Best Odds for Each Game?

-Our NFL odds page is always updating with the latest point spreads.
+Our NFL odds page is always updating with the NFL latest lines.
 Whether you want Super Bowl odds or the total on a regular-season game, you’ll find it here.
 Some offshore books or social media users post point spreads that are outdated.
 That’s why you should always stick to the legal, licensed and regulated sportsbooks you’ll find here at Bookies.com.

 These NFL game lines are updating in real-time and constantly changing in connection with our recommended NFL betting sites.
 Make sure to bookmark this page so you can jump on the NFL betting odds you like early and to stay on top of NFL point-spread movement all week.
 And it’s not just NFL game lines you can compare.

 How Often Do NFL Lines Change?

 NFL odds change throughout the week for a variety of reasons.
 It all depends on the opening line set by handicappers and bookmakers, and how the betting market reacts to it.
 It’s not necessarily the case for every game.
 Home-field advantage is generally worth three points for the home team in spread betting.
 So, the Baltimore Ravens could open as a 3-point favorite over the Jacksonville Jaguars in Baltimore.
 If public and sharp bettors generally agree these teams are dead even, the line could stay Ravens -3 for most of the week.